-When is Mother's Day 2016?
-Here are Mother's Day dates, weather, history, recipes, and craft—plus, verse and poetry for a Mother's Day card.
+When is Mother’s Day in 2017?
+Here are Mother’s Day dates, history, recipes, and crafts—plus, verse and poetry for a Mother’s Day card.

-Mother's Day is always celebrated on the second Sunday in May.
-Come together to honor the women who raised the us—and all the mothers who sacrificed for their children.
+Mother’s Day is always celebrated on the second Sunday in May.
+Together, let’s honor the women who raised us—and all the mothers who sacrificed for their children.

 Mother’s Day History

 Although the custom of setting aside a day to honor mothers has ancient roots, our observance of Mother’s Day originated in 1907 with the efforts of a devoted daughter, Anna M. Jarvis of Philadelphia, who conceived the idea of an annual nationwide celebration.
 The public and the press quickly embraced the idea, and villages, towns, cities, and states soon began unofficial Mother’s Day observances.
 On May 8, 1914, President Woodrow Wilson signed a proclamation designating the second Sunday in May Mother’s Day, and within a few years, the idea gained worldwide prominence.

 The day is now characterized by gift giving, sending greeting cards and flowers, and giving mother a “day off” by cooking for mom or taking her out to eat.
 Click here to learn more about the: History of Mother’s Day.